An image of a park bench

 What are the accountability measures?

-All funds generated by your Benefit Zone 2 assessments are deposited into a separate fund that, by law, can only be spent to maintain roadside and median landscaping located along major roadways and thoroughfares in your area of the City.
+All funds generated by your Benefit Zone 4 assessments are deposited into separate funds that, by law, can only be spent to maintain parks in your area of the City respectively.

 How is the annual assessment to each parcel determined?